October 5, 2021 by

 - Incorporate bedtime activities that are soothing, such as a warm bath, turning off the television and playing quiet, calming music, or reading.

 - If wandering is a concern, a wireless bed exit pad can notify you as soon as the senior gets up, so that you can assist.

 - Try placing a clock that distinguishes between nighttime and daytime near the senior’s bed.

 You may want to encourage a senior to try sleeping on their side rather than the back or stomach as well.
 Recent reports revealed a possible link between side sleeping and more effective clearing of brain waste, such as excess beta-amyloid.
 Note that this study was conducted on laboratory animals and it’s unclear yet whether the results carry over to humans.

-At Home Independent Living is available to help with Alzheimer’s and dementia care as well.
+At Home Independent Living is available to help with specialized Alzheimer’s and dementia care in Lafayette, NY and the surrounding areas.
 Our overnight caregivers are awake and alert, looking after the older adult’s needs throughout the night and can help you get the rest you need.
 Our dementia care team members are fully trained and experienced in creative, patient approaches to meeting the unique care needs of those with Alzheimer’s disease.
-If you need in-home care near Syracuse, NY or the surrounding areas, contact us online, or give us a call at (315) 579-HOME (4663) to learn more about our specialized in-home Alzheimer’s care services.
+Contact us online, or give us a call at (315) 579-HOME (4663) to learn more about our specialized in-home Alzheimer’s care services.